 The purpose of the SA is to promote sustainable development through better integration of sustainability considerations in the preparation and adoption of plans.
 SA helps local planning authorities to ensure that sustainable development is considered in the preparation of their plans.
 The NPPF introduced a 'presumption in favour of sustainable development' as a 'golden thread' which should run through plan and decision-making.
 SA has been an integral part of all stages of the preparation of the new Minerals Local Plan, with reports produced at each stage.
-This submission draft is accompanied by a final SA report.
+This Draft Plan is accompanied by the Issues and Options SA Report and the Interim SA Report on the Draft Plan.